 The first thing that will catch your eye is the size of the Approach R10.
 It is approximately the same size as a standard deck of cards.
-This makes it extremely portable to carry in your pocket to use on the driving range or the golf course.
-Indoors as well if you have the space.
+This makes it extremely portable to carry in your pocket on the driving range or the golf course.

 If you were expecting the setup of this launch monitor to be a long and complicated exercise, you will be extremely disappointed.

-It could be worth your while to acquaint yourself with the instruction booklet for the more difficult part of your user experience, but for the setup, I do not believe this is required.
+It could be worth your while to acquaint yourself with the instruction booklet for the more difficult part of your user experience, but I do not believe this is required for the setup.

 On the contrary, it takes only a few seconds to clip the magnet on the tripod to the back of the Garmin Approach R10.

-Download the app from the Appstore, turn on the Garmin Approach R10, pair the monitor and phone in your Bluetooth settings, and you are just about ready to go.
+Download the app from the Appstore, turn on the Garmin R10 launch monitor, pair the monitor and phone in your Bluetooth settings, and you are just about ready to go.
 A solid blue LED light on the R10 will indicate when the Bluetooth connection is ready.
 Once connected, you add the new device to your phone and follow the on-screen instructions.

-All that you now have to do is place the Approach R10, which is attached to the tripod, approximately six feet straight behind your hitting area, align the direction to put the golf ball directly in line with the target, and wait for the green light to blink indicating it’s ready to track your shot.
+All that you now have to do is place the Approach R10 approximately six feet straight behind your hitting area.
+Then, align the direction to put the golf ball directly in line with the target, and wait for the green light to blink, indicating it’s ready to track your shot.

-For increased battery life, the R10 has a built-in lithium-ion battery that will power the device for around 10 hours on a full charge.
+For increased battery life, the Garmin golf simulator has a built-in lithium-ion battery that will power the device for around 10 hours on a full charge.
 You should charge the battery fully before the first use.
-Charging the battery can be done from a standard wall outlet or via a computer USB port.
+The battery can be charged from a standard wall outlet or via a computer USB port.

 The battery can be charged in a standard wall outlet or on a computer USB port

-Garmin Approach R10 launch monitor measures 14 data points as set out below.
+Garmin launch monitor measures 14 data points as set out below.
 Audible feedback is available after every shot that can be muted to avoid annoying other golfers.

-Approach R10 measures the following 7 data points directly
+Garmin Approach R10 golf simulator measures the following 7 data points directly:

 - Ball speed immediately after impact